bxparks/rpn83p/docs/USER_GUIDE.md

 | `MODE` `FIX 04`       | ![](images/rounding-10.png) |
 | `MATH` `NUM` `RNDG`   | ![](images/rounding-11.png) |
 | `2ND ENTRY` (SHOW)    | ![](images/rounding-12.png) |

+## Advanced Modules

+Each module below is a collection of related functions that are related to each other in some self-consistent way.
+The modules can interact with other parts of the RPN83P application through the RPN stack or storage registers.
+But for the most part, they are self-contained.
+Each module is large enough that its documentation was extracted into a separate document for ease of maintenance.

 ### BASE Functions